forbesmyester/SyncIt/README.md

 ## How does it work?

+Key Principles
+Everything is versioned
+There is one central version of truth - The Server Clients must know what is on the server and be able to create local patches Local data not on server must be seperated from data on the server Local users must read the result of the stored data and patches Must be able to get patches to send to the server
+Must be able to load data from server to client
+Merges happen locally

 SyncIt has two areas where it stores data, one is called the [Store](#store) and the other is called the [Queue](#queue).
 The Store stores everything which has been sent to, or has come from the [Server](#server) and therefore is guarenteed not to be rolled back.
 The Queue on the other had will store data which at that moment in time, is only local.

 ![SyncIt: Overall Structure](bin/README/img/overall-diagram.png)